publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch48/schII/m__us_usc_t20_s3411.md

  __Extension of Term of President’s Advisory Commission on Educational Excellence for African Americans__

     Term of President’s Advisory Commission on Educational Excellence for African Americans extended until Sept.
 30, 2015, by Ex.
 Ord.
 No. 13652, Sept.
 30, 2013, 78 F.R.
-61817, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.
+61817, formerly set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5, Government Organization and Employees.

+    Term of President’s Advisory Commission on Educational Excellence for African Americans extended until Sept.
+30, 2017, by Ex.
+Ord.
+No. 13708, Sept.
+30, 2015, 80 F.R.
+60271, set out as a note under section 14 of the Federal Advisory Committee Act in the Appendix to Title 5.

  __Creating and Expanding Ladders of Opportunity for Boys and Young Men of Color__